GauravDhamankar/calculator1/README.md

 # calculator1
-A calculator website that can perform a arithmetic operations.
+The Calculator Website project is a web application built using HTML, CSS & JavaScript.
+This project aims to provide users with a simple and efficient calculator tool that can perform math operation.